aissam-out/chat-with-sockets/README.md

 # How run the project

 To run this project, you'll need to set up a Postgres DB.
-The easiest way to do it is to run a posstgres container.
+The easiest way to do it is to run a postgres container.

-To do so, and assuming you have Docker installed in your machine, pull the posgres image `docker pull postgres`, then run a container `docker run --name postgres-example -d -p 2022:5432 -e POSTGRES_PASSWORD=postgres postgres`
+To do so, and assuming you have Docker installed in your machine, pull the posgres image `docker pull postgres`, then start a postgres instance `docker run --name postgres-example -d -p 2023:5432 -e POSTGRES_PASSWORD=postgres postgres`

+Now that you have the DB up and running, you can connect to postgres using command line, or something like DBeaver, then create a "chatDB" database.

+Finally, you'll have to tell the code about the URI of this postgres instance.
+You can do it using an .env file  where you can put `export POSTGRES_URI="postgresql://postgres:postgres@localhost:2022/chatDB"` (don't forget to `source .env` before starting the app)

+Run `python app.py`